devamin404/calculator-project/README.md

-I have made this calculator using HTML, CSS, and JS.
-It's from my initial web development projects when I was learning front-end development.
+I created this calculator using HTML, CSS, and JavaScript.
+It was from my initial web development projects when I was learning front-end development.
+It's so cool to see you, how you started from the basics, and now you are going to the next level.